 Why the Nutrition for Growth (N4G) global pledging initiative is a threat to child health

-– how industry infiltrates the policy space.
+– how industry infiltrates the baby food policy space.

 “At a time when poverty rates, economic disparity, conflicts and hunger are rising, N4G promotes short term treatment models again, with little attempt to create real sustainable changes in food systems.
 The N4G fails to recognise that the agro-industrial model bears much of the blame for the climate crisis and poor diets.
 Its reliance on market-led approaches and export-oriented trade of ultra-processed products inevitably leads to increased deforestation, land-grabbing, mono-cropping etc.